obriencj/python-livelocals/README.md

 ## Wait...

-"Didn't `locals()` already do that?"
+"Doesn't `locals()` already do that?"

 At the global or module scope, the `locals()` and `globals()` functions both return the module's underlying `__dict__`.
 Once you're inside of a function however, things change.
-In a function, the `locals()` is just a snapshot view of the local fast, free, and cell variables.
+In a function, the `locals()` is just a snapshot view of the frame's fast, free, and cell variables.

-## Such a Memory Leak
+## Circular Reference

 Sadly, Python doesn't allow weak references to frame objects.

-The livelocals objects therefore have hard references to the particular frame they were invoked from.
+The livelocals objects therefore have strong references to the particular frame they were invoked from.
 If that frame also happens to have a lingering reference to the livelocals object, then a circular reference exists.

-For example, this is a memory leak
+The Python GC is able to collect circular references.
+It knows how to traverse frame instances and break those links if the cluster of objects are isolated from running code.
+However that's somewhat expensive, and we can prevent it easily.

+For example, this will require the GC to run over the frame before the frame or any of its variables can be deallocated.
 ```python
 def such_leak(data):
 	x = do_something(data)